RTEMS/rtems-docs/c-user/message/directives.rst

     This parameter is the attribute set of the message queue.

 ``id``
-    This parameter is the pointer to an :c:type:`rtems_id` object.
+    This parameter is the pointer to an :ref:`InterfaceRtemsId` object.
 When the directive call is successful, the identifier of the created message queue will be stored in this object.

 .. rubric:: DESCRIPTION: